How Do I Find a True Guru?

 I need a guru but alas I am a 19 year old with no money.
 I want to know God.
 That is slowly becoming my only desire.
 I want to just find a self-realized guru and learn under him/her for years at an ashram.
 Can anyone give me advice on how to find a true guru?
 And do gurus take students free of charge?

-Dear Friend and Truth-seeker,
+Dear Friend and Fellow Chess club member,

 Perhaps you have heard the old "saw," "When the disciple is ready, the guru appears!"
 At age 25 I sold everything and went to India for the same purpose, but, like Dorothy and Toto in the Wizard of Oz, I, too, came up empty handed, only to find my guru upon my return.